Stephanie Graff

 Stephanie Lynn Schutt Graff is an American breast medical oncologist.
-She is the Director of Breast Oncology at the Lifespan Cancer Institute and an Assistant Professor of Medicine at Brown University.
+She is the Director of Breast Oncology at the Lifespan Cancer Institute and an Assistant Professor of Medicine at Alpert Medical School.
 Previously she was the Director of both the Breast Program and Clinical Research at Sarah Cannon Research Institute at HCA Midwest Health at Sarah Cannon Research Institute and Associate Director of the Breast Cancer Research Program at Sarah Cannon Research Institute.

 Career

-Graff was born and raised in Missouri, USA.
+Graff was born and raised in Hermann, Missouri.
 After graduating from high school, she enrolled in a 6-year medical program at the University of Missouri–Kansas City School of Medicine and completed a breast oncology sub-fellowship from the University of Kansas Medical Center.
 Upon completing her residency and fellowship, she accepted a position at the Midwest Cancer Care at the Menorah Medical Center and at Research Medical Center.